hetznercloud/hcloud-cloud-controller-manager/docs/explanation/controllers.md

 ## Node Controller

 The node controller manages the lifecycle of nodes by tracking their status.
-It also provides the cluster with metadata about each node, such as the instance type.
+It also provides the cluster with metadata about each node, such as the provider ID.

 When the kubelet flag `--cloud-provider=external` is set, the node is automatically tainted with `node.cloudprovider.kubernetes.io/uninitialized`.
 This prevents workloads from being scheduled on the node until it has been fully initialized by the cloud controller manager, which supplies cloud-specific information via the Hetzner Cloud API.
 Additionally, this flag tells Kubernetes to ignore local metadata and instead use the Hetzner Cloud API to obtain node details.